durbanlegend/thag_rs/demo/README.md

 ### Script: win_test_termbg_reset.rs

-**Description:**  This still seems to "reliably" swallow the very first character entered in Windows.
+**Description:**  This still seems to "reliably" swallow the very first character entered in Windows, prior to `termbg` 0.6.0.
  The `crossterm` reset doesn't seem to help.
 My disappointment is immeasurable and my day is ruined.